 Daily: Breakfast and Lunch

 Freetown folks know of this stellar lunch place.
-Located on the corner of Stewart and Lamar, and regulars will put the Superette’s burgers up as the best in town.
+It's located on the corner of Stewart and Lamar, and regulars will put the Superette's burgers up as the best in town.
 Plate lunches are served daily with a traditional seafood dish on Fridays.
 It also acts as a neighborhood bodega where you can nab a few groceries with your breakfast or dinner.

 555 Jefferson St., Lafayette (Map) - 234-8877